Dartmouth College student groups: Fraternities and sororities

-Dartmouth College is host to many fraternities and sororities and a significant percentage of the undergraduate student body is active in Greek life.
+Dartmouth College is host to many fraternities and sororities, and a significant percentage of the undergraduate student body is active in Greek life.
 In 2005, the school stated that 1,785 students were members of a fraternity, sorority, or coeducational Greek house, about 60 percent of the eligible student body.
 Dartmouth College was among the first institutions of higher education to desegregate fraternity houses in the 1950s, and was involved in the movement to create coeducational Greek houses in the 1970s.
 In the early 2000s, campus-wide debate focused on whether the Greek system at Dartmouth would become "substantially coeducational", but most houses retain single-sex membership policies.
 Currently, Dartmouth College extends official recognition to fifteen all-male fraternities, eight all-female sororities, and three coeducational Greek houses.

 Governance

+Collis Governing Board

+The Collis Governing Board was created in 1980 at the inception of the Collis Center to give students a voice in the management of their student union.
+It is actively involved in student programming and capital movements to the Collis building.

-Dartmouth Student Government (DSG)
+Dartmouth Student Government

 Dartmouth Student Government (DSG) is the official elected Student Government for all Dartmouth undergraduate students that represents student concerns to the administration and outside community groups, whether that’s around mental health, dining and food insecurity, elections, or infrastructure and housing.
 Any issue affecting the quality of undergraduate life or education falls within the jurisdiction of DSG.
 To this end, DSG lends a voice to student concerns and opinions; plays an active role in shaping College policy; protects student rights and freedoms; promotes and finances undergraduate activities; fosters school unity and pride; and serves as a forum for the discussion and advancement of ideas.
 Each year, twenty-four student Senators are elected to serve across the four undergraduate class years, in addition to the Student Body President and Vice President.

-Musical organizations
+Music

 Dartmouth Brass Society

 Founded in 2001, the Dartmouth Brass Society is a student-run organization with a membership of over twenty brass instrumentalists.
 It has several component groups, including brass quintets and trombone quartets.
 Certain groups receive professional coaching in conjunction with the Music Department's for-credit chamber music program.

 The DBS has played original compositions by Dartmouth students and often collaborates with the Dartmouth Chamber Orchestra.
 Its performances feature a variety of works, ranging from baroque to contemporary music.